zapier/zapier-platform/packages/cli/README.md

 # setup auth to Zapier's platform with a deploy key
 zapier login
 ```
 > Note: If you log into Zapier via the single sign-on (Google, Facebook, or Microsoft), you may not have a Zapier password.
-If that's the case, you'll need to generate a deploy key, go to [your Zapier developer accont here](https://zapier.com/developer/partner-settings/deploy-keys/) and create/copy a key, then run ```zapier login``` command with the --sso flag.
+If that's the case, you'll need to generate a deploy key, go to [your Zapier developer account here](https://zapier.com/developer/partner-settings/deploy-keys/) and create/copy a key, then run ```zapier login``` command with the --sso flag.

 Your Zapier CLI should be installed and ready to go at this point.
 Next up, we'll create our first app!